Telefonica/intent_engine/new_module.md

         the information model of the underlaying technology.
 The second one is usually related to the parameters that the executioner must need to make the connection, for example, endpoint API url, connection type, credentials...
-        Then, the string, are the executioners names to be called separated by space.
+        Then, the string is the executioners names to be called separated by space.
         Usually, it is the executioner followed by the "sys_out" executioner which will output all the parameters to system outprint.